By Steve Beauregard

 Yang admitted to poor financial management in an interview with Fifth Street Radio (a poker podcast).
 He told them that while he initially had paid the state of California taxes of (gulp) $900,000, problems with his account at the Bank of America, along with donations, gifts to family and friends, and bad financial advice lead to the outstanding federal tax bill and resulting fines and penalties.
 In the podcast, Yang took full responsibility for his financial problems.

 I haven’t been able to find the results of the auction, which occurred on April 4, 2013, however posters on the popular poker forum 2+2 state that it sold for $30,000 to a male sports collector in his 50’s.
-If this is true, it would be surprisingly low, in that 2008 WSOP Main Event winner Peter Eastgate recently sold his gold bracelet (for charity) for $147,500 on Ebay.
-The buyer, a Scottish businessman named William Haughey, told PokerNews.com that he only bought the bracelet because the proceeds were going to charity.
+If this is true, it would be surprisingly low, in that Jamie Gold sold his 2006 WSOP bracelet on Ebay for just over $65,000.
+In addition, 2008 WSOP Main Event winner Peter Eastgate sold his gold bracelet (for charity) for $147,500 on Ebay.
+However the buyer, a Scottish businessman named William Haughey, told PokerNews.com that he only bought the bracelet because the proceeds were going to charity.

 Overall, despite the prayers for card success, Jerry Yang seems like a nice and charitable guy.
-Hopefully he will rebound from these financial issues and return to the felt.
+If he still has financial issues, he will – hopefully – rebound from these and return to have success on the felt.